AMERICANO: Argument Generation with Discourse-driven Decomposition and Agent Interaction: Ethics Statement

 To further mitigate the drawback of left-to-right generation and incorporate feedback, we propose an argument refinement module with two agents - an evaluation agent and a refinement agent.
 Specifically, the argument draft is first evaluated by the evaluate agent to provide verbal feedback signals, and then the feedback is passed to the refinement agent to revise the draft.
 This process can be conducted iteratively until the evaluator is satisfied with the result.
 Both agents are operated by prompting LLMs without any model training.
 This is also akin to the human writing process of first composing a draft and then revising the draft~\cite{flower1981cognitive} to improve the quality.

 We evaluate our framework on the task of zero-shot counterargument generation, with a subset of propositions collected from Reddit/CMV dataset.
 We leverage both LLM-based automatic evaluation and human evaluation to validate the model outputs.
 The results show that our method is able to produce high-quality counterarguments with better coherence and persuasiveness compared with end-to-end prompting and CoT prompting.
-Moreover, out system can generate more diverse results than baseline methods.
+Moreover, our system can generate more diverse results than baseline methods.
+Data and Code are available at: \url{https://github.com/Derekkk/LLM4ArgGen}.